 1930 - 1933 Breaking into Films

-Having tried all kinds of ways during the late 1920s to find work in the British cinema, Esmond's modest break eventually came when he was asked to appear as a radio operator in a 1929 film called The Blue Peter.
-He prepared for the part by studying morse code and reading up on radio techniques, but when he turned up at the ship in Tilbury docks where filming was taking place, he found that as breaks go it was a very modest one indeed, and all his preparation had been unnecessary.
-He was merely required to walk out of one cabin into another and hand a radio message to another actor, Matheson Lang.
-For Esmond it was a milestone, though a bit of an anticlimax for his family servants who went along en masse to their local cinema in Putney to see "Mr Esmond" in his first picture.
+Having tried all kinds of ways during the late 1920s to find work in the cinema, Esmond's modest break eventually came when he was asked to appear as a radio operator in a 1929 film called The Blue Peter.
+He prepared for the part by studying morse code and reading up on radio techniques, but when he turned up at the ship in Tilbury docks where filming was taking place, he found that as breaks go it was a very modest one indeed.
+All his preparation had been unnecessary; he was merely required to walk out of one cabin into another and hand a radio message to another actor, Matheson Lang.
+But for Esmond it was a milestone, though a bit of an anticlimax for his family's servants and friends who went along en masse to their local cinema in Putney to see "Mr Esmond" in his first picture.

 The cover of a booklet supplied to cinema owners to help promote their latest film release, 77 Park Lane (1931), in which Esmond played Philip Connor, a young man who falls foul of rogues in an illegal gambling den.

-Later the same year, Esmond found himself at Nettlefold Studios in Walton-On-Thames, working alongside his boating friend, Vernon Sewell, on another film - 77 Park Lane (1931) - scripted by an ambitious young man called Michael Powell.
+Later the same year, Esmond found himself at Nettlefold Studios in Walton-On-Thames, working alongside his boating friend, Vernon Sewell, on a film called 77 Park Lane - scripted by an ambitious young man called Michael Powell.
 This was the second film Powell had worked on at Nettlefold and followed close on the heels of Caste, which starred Nora Swinburne, though not close enough that she and Esmond met.
-Another six years would pass before their paths crossed.
+Six more years would pass before their paths crossed again.

 A publicity shot of Esmond taken in 1935.

-By July Esmond was once more out of work.
-Then quite by chance he bumped in to an actor friend who told him about auditions taking place that day for a new musical play about the Strauss family called Waltzes From Vienna.
-Esmond hurried along to the theatre where the auditions were being held, managed to bluff his way on stage, and the next day "was engaged to play a small part and understudy Denis Noble at the enormous salary of £15 a week".
-Then a second piece of luck came his way.
-Six days before they opened, the actor booked to play the leading role of Johann Strauss Junior withdrew, and to his delight, Esmond was offered the part.
+By July Esmond was out of work yet again.
+Then, quite by chance, he bumped in to an actor friend who told him about auditions taking place that very day for a new musical play about the Strauss family called Waltzes From Vienna.
+Esmond hurried along to the theatre where the auditions were being held, managed to bluff his way on stage, and the next day was engaged to play a small part and understudy Denis Noble at the enormous salary of £15 a week.
+Six days before they opened, a second piece of luck came his way.
+The actor booked to play the leading role of Johann Strauss Junior withdrew, and to his delight Esmond was offered the part.
 It was the break in a large mainstream West End production he had been hoping for for a long time and he could hardly believe his good fortune.
 This was of course a musical, and the part of Johann Strauss Junior required him to sing as well as conduct a large orchestra on stage.
 He worked hard to make sure his musicianship was up to scratch and he did not let the producers down.
 Unbeknown to them, he'd been secretly learning the role in the hope that a chance such as this might occur.

 As Eddie Martin in The Bermondsey Kid (1933), the film that won him a contract with Warner Brothers.